top of page

 Four Tolkien fanfics, serious to comic, not "slash" (sexual).

-You can see my photographs, mostly of nature, at my Flickr site, as well as accompanying other people's poems at Feral, Issue 15.
+You can see my photographs, mostly of nature, at my Flickr site, as well as accompanying other people's poems at Feral, Issue 15 and Issue 18.
 Here are two samples from Flickr:

 waxwing78crop.jpg